epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-01-21-dbus-window-manager.markdown

 In Slackware you can use <code>xwmconfig</code>, that will create <code>.xsession</code> in home directory.

+	Do not forget to remove .xsession if you want to use init 4

 Here is an example of <code>xinitrc</code>.
 It also has <code>dbus-launch</code> in it.